stolostron/multicloud-operators-foundation/README.md

     Deploy hub components

     ```sh
-    ko apply -f deploy/hub --base-import-paths --tags=latest
+    ko apply -f deploy/dev/hub/resources --base-import-paths --tags=latest
     ```

+    > Note:
+    > * The yaml file of ETCD StatefulSet is `deploy/dev/hub/resources/200-etcd.yaml`.
+And the mountPath is:
+    > ```
+    > volumeMounts:
+    > - mountPath: /etcd-data```
+    > * The yaml file of MongoDB StatefulSet is `deploy/dev/hub/resources/200-mongo.yaml`.
+And the mountPath is:
+    > ```
+    > volumeMounts:
+    > - mountPath: /data/db```
-    > Note: If you deploy the hub components in OpenShift, you need to adjust your `scc` policy by running command `oc adm policy add-scc-to-user anyuid system:serviceaccount:multicloud-system:default`
+    > * If you deploy the hub components in OpenShift, you need to adjust your `scc` policy by running command `oc adm policy add-scc-to-user anyuid system:serviceaccount:multicloud-system:default`

-3. Install on klusterlet on the hub cluster
+3. Install klusterlet on the hub cluster

     Create bootstrap secret `klusterlet-bootstrap` in `default` namespace using a kubeconfig file with any authenticated hub cluster user.
 If the kubeconfig file includes keys, like `client-certificate` and `client-key`, which reference to local certification files, replace them with `client-certificate-data` and `client-key-data`.
 The corresponding values of these keys can be obtained with the command below.
     >Note: The base64 steps are not required if you are using OpenShift.